amaccann/phaser-navmesh-generation/README.md

 # phaser-navmesh-generation

-### Warning: this plugin is still heavy Work in Progress (WIP).
+### Warning: this plugin is still Work in Progress (WIP).
 It's possibly not stable enough for use in a production product - use at your own risk (for now!)

-This Phaser plugin generates Navigation Meshes from supplied `Phaser.TilemapLayer` data and collison indices thereof.
-Contains configuration options
+This Phaser `ScenePlugin` generates Navigation Mesh (navmesh) data from supplied `Phaser.TilemapLayer` data and collison indices thereof.
+Contains configuration options for fine-grain control

-#### Current version: `0.2.2`

 ### Getting Started:

-#### ES6 / Node

 import it as you would any other module & include it as a `ScenePlugin` within your game's configuration object: